Srinagar, Ongoing

 SriNagar

 Upon my return I began looking through the images I had collected and recording the conversations I had.
 A series of digital collages began to emerge, printed in A4 within my studio.
-These were edited within the slide-show titled Sri Nagar, which tracks my navigation of the city.
-Certain of the images of buildings inserted within the slide-show are well known, such as the UNMOGIP headquarters, or the infamous police detention center on the banks of the river Jhelum.
+These were edited within the slide-show titled Sri Nagar, which tracks my navigation of the city and its environs.
 Certain of them are lesser known, such as the ruins of Martand Temple in nearby Anantnag.
 Built in the 8th century AD it’s ruins mark one of the most important archaeological sites of the country.

 Below -